YvesCoding/vuescroll/README.md

 [中文README](https://github.com/wangyi7099/vuescroll/blob/dev/README-ZH.md)

-**Vuescroll** is a reactive, multi-modes, virtual scrollbar based on [vue.js 2.X](https://github.com/vuejs/vue) ，and it  currently has 3  modes:
+**Vuescroll** is a multi-function, virtual scrollbar based on [vue.js 2.X](https://github.com/vuejs/vue) ，and it  currently has 3  modes, each modes is suitable for differert users:
+* `native` mode:  Seem to be native scrollbar, but can costumize styles of scrollbars.
+It is suitable for PC.
 * `slide` mode: Allow you slide by finger or mouse pointer, can slide out of bountry.
 It is suitable for mobile phone.
-* `native` mode:  Seem to be native scrollbar, but can costumize styles of scrollbars.
-It is suitable for PC.
 * `pure-native`mode: Use native scrollbars.
-It is suitable for the users who like native scrollbar.
+It is suitable for PC and the users who like native scrollbar.

-It also supports customizing styles of scrollbar，detecting size change of content、paging、pull-refresh，push-load and so on.
+It also supports customizing styles of scrollbar，detecting size change of content,paging,pull-refresh，push-load and so on.

 > For those who use 3.X and want to upgrade to 4.X, please use the following usage ,or might upgrade fail:
 ```bash